• Skip to main content

 Table of Contents hide

-• Turkey drippings - These are the flavorful fats and juices that collect in your turkey roasting pan.
-You can make this turkey gravy recipe without them, but if you have any drippings, even a small amount, don't let them go to waste.
-Instead, make the best turkey gravy you'll ever eat!
+• Turkey drippings – These are the flavorful fat and juices that collect in your turkey roasting pan.
+Even a small amount adds rich, roasted flavor.
+If you have drippings, don’t let them go to waste!
+They’re the key to the best turkey gravy you’ll ever make.

-• Salt and pepper - Use these to adjust the gravy flavor before serving.
+• Salt and pepper – Taste and adjust the seasoning right before serving to balance all the flavors.

 top down view of turkey gravy ingredients in various sized bowls labeled with text overlay